 Descendents of the Veddas community lives in some parts of the country even today.
 They still enjoy their living habitat (dry zone forests) of their ancestors.
 They have been careful to retain their lifestyle and pre-historic culture.
 Even though the meat had been their staple food, nowadays they are mainly depending on agriculture.

 However, it is believed that the valuable culture of this community is depleting from the island.
 More and more people are embracing the lifestyle of other cultures forgetting their age-old living habits, the island and the world tend to lose a rich body of indigenous culture and living ecological knowledge that can be used for the sustainable future of the mankind.

 In the last 25 centuries, this community had to face many challenges to protect the community identity.
 With the invasion of Sinhalese in the country, the community had been forced to embrace the new culture, living style, language and other habits.
 The arrival of Sinhalese (largest ethnic group) occurred in 5th century B.C and they were forced constantly to choose either the other culture or retreat even further to the forest.

-Weddas community operates within a unique conceptual framework, which is from the local administrators who govern the power over land and interests of Veddas community.
-Weddas community does not have an individual real state, instead, they believe in that the people of the community and their ancestor-spirits are a part of the jungle where they live and protect.
+Veddas community operates within a unique conceptual framework, which is from the local administrators who govern the power over land and interests of Veddas community.
+Veddas community does not have an individual real state, instead, they believe that the people of the community and their ancestor-spirits are a part of the jungle where they live and protect.